AminHaghdadi/AminHaghdadi/README.md

 ### 🚀 About Me

- I am an AI expert.
-My expertise is in the field of machine learning algorithms, deep neural networks, computer vision and natural language processing.
+I am an AI expert in AI research and development.
+My expertise is in the field of machine learning algorithms, deep neural networks, computer vision and natural language processing, and I am also familiar with the design of mechanical and mechatronic systems.
+My goal is to create and develop solutions based on artificial intelligence to improve performance and productivity in issues.
 ## 🛠️ Skills
 ### Languages
  [![My Skills](https://skillicons.dev/icons?i=python,matlab)](https://skillicons.dev)